PauloMFJ/Etch/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Contact
-Created by Paulo Jorge.
-Feel free to contact me!
+Created by Paulo Jorge - feel free to contact me!